-AUMA does not repeal, affect or preempt:

-- The rights of employers to maintain a drug- and alcohol-free workplace, or to have policies forbidding use of cannabis by employees; - The ability of landlords and other private parties from prohibiting or restricting use of cannabis on their privately owned property; - The ability of government agencies to prohibit or restrict use of cannabis within a building they own or occupy.
+AUMA does not affect the ability of landlords and government agencies from from prohibiting or restricting use of cannabis on their privately owned property or a building they own or occupy.

-Criminal Penalties for Cannabis Offenses
+Criminal Penalties for Cannabis [HSC 11357-11362.9]

-(HSC 11357-11362.9)

 In general, AUMA exempts juveniles under 18 from criminal fines and imprisonment for cannabis offenses.
 Instead, they are sentenced to community service, drug education or counseling.
 Underage possession of one ounce or less by persons 18-21 is a \$100 infraction.